Skip Navigation

 New Patent Issued: System and Method for Identifying Fractures in Digitized X-Rays

-Professor Imin Kao, Ph.D (Mechanical Engineering), along with co-inventors, Faisal Khan, MDImin_XRAY_Patent (Department of Orthopaedics), and Carlos Gabriel Helguero, Ph.D (Mechanical Engineering) were recently issued a patent titled "System and Method of Identifying Fractures in Digitized X-Rays."
+Professor Imin Kao, Ph.D (Mechanical Engineering), along with co-inventors, Faisal Khan, MDImin_XRAY_Patent (Orthopaedics), and Carlos Gabriel Helguero, Ph.D (Mechanical Engineering) were recently issued a patent titled "System and Method of Identifying Fractures in Digitized X-Rays."

 A method is developed for identifying one or more fractures in a digitized X-ray image, flagging fractures based on the digital X-ray image, and placing a visual indication of a possible fracture on the modified X-ray image corresponding to the location of each flagged pixel.
 The method can facilitate the detection of hairline cracks, which can often be missed or neglected.
 Learn more here.